amanaligit/agar.io-clone/README.md

 To install:
 Just run npm install then node index.js or npm run dev for development environment.
-By default the program runs locally but you can broadcast it to a local network like wifi if you want to play on multiple devices.
+The game runs on the local network the computer is connected to.
-Access the IP using different devices (or different windows on same device).
+You can access the game on any device connected to the network by going the the IP address of the host computer.

 Rules of the game:
 Move your mouse on the screen to move your character.